Paul-Borisov/react-gemini-ai-chat-web-part-spfx/README.md

 - The option to use voice input to prompt text is available.
 - Optional data encryption for Chats' data.
-- Speech synthesis to read out AI-generated texts by default
-  - The standard Web Speech API requires selecting the preferred language; using default page language is not always optimal.
+- Speech synthesis to read out AI-generated texts by default.
+The standard Web Speech API requires selecting the preferred language; using default page language is not always optimal.